MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 ### Exercise 7: Understanding the Custom Module Template

-**//TODO: Add description Pipeline, What does the app do, starting point for building out a custom module..**
+In Exercise 4, you created an Azure IoT Edge module named _objectCountingModule_.
+This skeleton project can use as a starting point for your development project.

+Unmodified, the role of this module is to maintain a count of messages that are passed through it from the _SimulatedTemperatureSensor_ module.

+Often modules in an Azure IoT Edge solution will act as a pipeline.
+Messages are _routed_ from one module to another, and then finally _$upstream_ to Azure IoT.

+In this exercise, you will learn about the structure and the function of the _objectCountingModule_ module.

 1. Expand the `/modules/ObjectCountingModule` directory within the solution.
 Notice this directory contains the source code files for the new IoT Edge Module being developed.

 1. Open the `/modules/ObjectCountingModule/Program.cs` file.
 This file contains the template source code for the newly created custom IoT Edge Module.
 This code provides a starting point for creating custom IoT Edge Modules.

 1. Locate the `static async Task Init()` method.
-This method initializes the `ModuleClient` for handling messages sent to the module, and sets up the callback to receive messages.
+This method initializes the `ModuleClient` for handling messages sent to the module and sets up the callback to receive messages.
 Read the code comments within the code for this method and notice what each section of code does.

 1. Locate the `static async Task<MessageResponse> PipeMessage(` method.
 This method is called whenever the module is sent a message from the EdgeHub.
 The current state of the source code within this method receives messages sent to this module and pipes them out to the module output, without any change.
 Read through the code within this method and notice what it does.